-• Case study 1.2 highlights benefits for SME organizations.
+• Case Study 1.2 highlights benefits for SME organizations.

-Barriers to e-business adoption
+E-business risks and barriers to e-business adoption

-• Figure 1.12 illustrates these barriers and Figure 1.13 shows how companies can evaluate their capabilities - how advanced they are on the adoption ladder.
+• Figure 1.13 illustrates these barriers and Figure 1.14 shows how companies can evaluate their capabilities - how advanced they are on the adoption ladder.